burnsoftnet/LaserAmmoStages/README.md

 Just Click on Code and Download to download all the stages from this repo and then you can pick and choose which stages you want to install locally on your machine.

 This is just a starter repo, i'm sure as more stages come about I will be changing the format of the file structure, But things will be listed in the documentation.

+For the Custom Stages, the stage briefings were exported to the    [docs section](docs/README/md)

 ## Available Stages ( 17 )